Backup158/StartupProcess/README.md

 Copy aliases into `~/.bash_aliases` from the Scripts repo.

 ## OBS Sinks
 Creates a new null sink (for OBS only audio) and combined sink (OBS only + stream to headphones).
 Default sink is still the headphones.
 Route game audio through combined sink through pavucontrol (because I like GUIs).
-PulseAudio Volume Control, install through Mint's Software Manager.
+PulseAudio Volume Control, install through MSM.

 # Mount Partition with Steam Library
 https://github.com/ValveSoftware/Proton/wiki/Using-a-NTFS-disk-with-Linux-and-Windows